d-khan/assembly/Project.md

 - Create a secret “one English word” key.
 For simplicity, use the same length of the word key as the message.
 For example, if the message is "Hello," select a key size equal to 5 characters, such as "March."

 - Apply XOR bitwise operation between the message and the key.

+- Use character by character XOR operation and use loops.

 #### Decrypting a message